 Figure 3.
 Results from Cutoff Analysis of inhibition data.
 Wells showing Delta F(%) values ≤50% of maximum stimulated wells labeled in red.
 All other wells labeled in green.

 Figure 4.
-Individual plate layout selected for imaging of cell plate (Plate 2).
+Individual plate layout selected for imaging of a cell plate (Plate 2).

 Figure 5.
 Thumbnail view of 4x blue and red images for selected wells.

-While a decrease in IL-6 secretion was seen with all inhibitors tested, a more significant decrease was seen from AG 1478, Cardamonin, and Cetuximab.
-This is consistent with previous findings which demonstrated that inhibition at the level of receptor and NFkB pathway activation led to a subsequent decrease in EGF-stimulated IL-6 secretion.
-The lack of appreciable inhibition by U0126 and LY 294002 indicates that ligand-dependent EGFR/MEK/ERK and EGFR/PI3K/ AKT activation plays a diminished role leading to IL-6 secretion in SKOV-3 cells.
-Finally the increased potency of Cetuximab compared to the other anti-EGFR antibodies tested also agrees with results published from previous comparisons.
+While a decrease in IL-6 secretion was seen with all inhibitors tested, a more significant decrease was seen from AG 1478, cardamonin, and cetuximab.
+This is consistent with previous findings, which demonstrated that inhibition at the level of receptor and NFkB pathway activation led to a subsequent decrease in EGF-stimulated IL-6 secretion.5 The lack of appreciable inhibition by U0126 and LY 294002 indicates that ligand-dependent EGFR/MEK/ERK and EGFR/PI3K/ AKT activation plays a diminished role leading to IL-6 secretion in SKOV-3 cells.
+Finally, the increased potency of cetuximab compared to the other anti-EGFR antibodies tested also agrees with results published from previous comparisons.6

-Cytotoxic effects from inhibitors was assessed by capturing 4x and 20x images of live and dead cells from the predetermined wells of the original cell plate identified in the Cutoff Analysis (Figure 9).
-Additional wells were also imaged in order to determine potential cytotoxicity at the identified IC50 value, as well for the no compound, negative control wells.
+Cytotoxic effects from inhibitors were assessed by capturing 4x and 20x images of live and dead cells from the predetermined wells of the original cell plate identified in the cutoff analysis (Figure 9).
+Additional wells were also imaged to determine potential cytotoxicity at the identified IC50 value, as well for the no compound, negative control wells.